onzfonz/comp227/src/content/5/en/part5d.md

 Make a test for ensuring that the user who created a blog can delete it.

-<i>Optional bonus exercise:</i> also check that other users cannot delete the blog.
+**Optional bonus exercise:** also check that other users cannot delete the blog.

 #### 5.22: bloglist end to end testing, step6